A Staff in Harmony

 When not in the clinic or hospital, Abigail travels around the world providing much needed medical care in remote communities and rural hospitals.
 She’s served children and adults in Belize, Guatemala, Brazil, Haiti, Kenya, and Malawi.

 Julie is a native of Fargo, ND.
 She received her bachelor’s in nursing from Concordia College.
-She continued her education at the University of Michigan in Detroit and received a master’s degree in Family Nurse Practitioner.
-While in Detroit and completing her education, she worked in a pediatric emergency center.
+She continued her education at the University of Michigan in Ann Arbor and received a master’s degree in Family Nurse Practitioner.
+While in Michigan completing her education, she worked in a pediatric emergency center.
 Prior to joining Pinnacle Pediatric Clinic, Julie worked in a family practice setting in Fargo.
 She provided care for patients of all ages but found a passion caring for children and young adults.
-In addition to her work at Pinnacle Pediatric Clinic.
+In addition to her work at Pinnacle Pediatric Clinic, Julie is also faculty at NDSU teaching in both undergraduate and graduate nursing programs as well as attending NDSU as a student herself working on her PhD.

 Julie and her husband Evan have 2 children, Kenlee and Joseph.
 They also have a French bulldog name Zeus.
 She loves spending time with her children and husband, going to the lake, traveling, golfing, and going to sporting events.